bobbyroe/Promise-Maker/README.md

 Promise-Maker
 =============

-A simple promise implementation inspired by Douglass Crockford
+A simple promise implementation inspired by Douglas Crockford